Starcounter/Docs/guides/mapping-and-blending/avoiding-css-conflicts/README.md

 ## What is BEM?

 In BEM naming convention, you **only use classes** in your stylesheets.
-There are three kinds of classes at your disposal: Blocks, Elements, and Modifiers.
+There are three kinds of classes at your disposal: blocks, elements, and modifiers.

-A **Block** is a basic class that represents a logical area of your app's UI (*a menu, login form, a search form*).
+A **block** is a basic class that represents a logical area of your app's UI (*a menu, login form, a search form*).

-An **Element** is a smaller fragment of a Block that performs a particular function (*a link in the menu, a password input in the login form, a search icon*).
-The Element part of a class starts after `__`.
+An **element** is a smaller fragment of a block that performs a particular function (*a link in the menu, a password input in the login form, a search icon*).
+The element part of a class starts after `__`.

-A **Modifier** is a variation of a Block or of an Element (*an expanded menu, an active menu item, a password input with an invalid value, a disabled search button*).
-The Modifier part of a class starts after `--`.
+A **modifier** is a variation of a block or of an element (*an expanded menu, an active menu item, a password input with an invalid value, a disabled search button*).
+The modifier part of a class starts after `--`.

-Possible combinations of Blocks, Elements and Modifiers are the following:
+Possible combinations of blocks, elements and modifiers are the following:

 ```css
 .block {}